An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 The Intelligent Recommendations feature helps you discover other relevant artifacts and uncovers opportunities for artifact re-use.

-In Storyteller, all jobs are stored in the Jobs list.
+In Blueprint, all jobs are stored in the Jobs list.
 This list contains a history of all jobs — any actions involving the import and export of data to or from the application.

 List View allows you to easily view and manage all artifacts at any level with the ability to sort, filter, configure custom columns, edit artifacts in-line, and perform bulk operations on artifacts like bulk edit or reuse.